Five (group): Career

-1997–1998: Formation and 5ive
+1997–1998: Formation and Five

 In 1997, an advertisement was placed in the UK performing arts newspaper The Stage, asking for young male singers/dancers to audition for a boy band-style group with "attitude and edge".
-Bob and Chris Herbert, the two men who had earlier created the Spice Girls, thought the time was right for a male group.
+Bob and Chris Herbert of Heart Management, the two men who had earlier created the Spice Girls, thought the time was right for a male group.
 Over 3,000 hopefuls auditioned, including Russell Brand, who performed Extreme's song "More Than Words" for the judges.
 They were finally narrowed down to only 14, five of whom had arranged themselves into a group while waiting for their audition.
-The auditions resulted in a provisional casting of nine members: Richard Breen (now better known as Abz Love), Ritchie Neville, Scott Robinson, Sean Conlon, Jason "J" Brown, and stand-by members Peter Cheshire, Paul Taylor, Anthony Baker (rapper) and Ric Hershon.
-Because his first name was Richard, Breen created the nickname 'Abs' (from his middle name, "Abidin") to avoid confusion with Neville (born Richard Neville Dobson).
-Cheshire and Taylor were later cut when the final five were chosen in May 1997 and Hershon could not attend the final selection.
+The auditions resulted in a provisional casting of nine members: Ritchie Neville, Scott Robinson, Sean Conlon, Jason "J" Brown, Richard Breen (now better known as Abz Love), and Peter Cheshire, Paul Taylor, Anthony Baker (rapper) and Ric Hershon.
+As his first name is Richard, Breen used his nickname 'Abs' (from his middle name, "Abidin") to avoid confusion with Ritchie (born Richard Neville Dobson).
+Cheshire and Taylor were later cut when the final members were chosen in May 1997 and Hershon could not attend the final selection.
 Baker made it into the band originally, but doubt was cast over his rapping style as his North East accent came through.
+The management initially were looking a four-piece band, and were going to select J, Sean, Scott and Ritchie for the band, but when they saw Abs with the others they decided a five-piece would work better.

 The group were subsequently signed by Simon Cowell and BMG/RCA for a six-album deal.
-Five practiced and demoed their work at Trinity Studios in Knaphill – the same place the Spice Girls did a few years previously.
+Five practised and demoed their work at Trinity Studios in Knaphill.
 In November 1997, Five released their debut single "Slam Dunk (Da Funk)", which debuted at number 10 in the UK Singles Chart.
 The song was also released in the U.S. in 1998 but had little chart success, reaching number 86 on the Billboard Hot 100, although it was chosen as the NBA's new theme song.
-In 1998, Five earned their first major international hit, "When the Lights Go Out", which cracked the U.S. top 10 and earned Gold status there soon after.
+In 1998, Five earned their first major international hit, "When the Lights Go Out", which cracked the U.S. top 10 and earned gold status there soon after.
 Five then went on an eight-day tour to promote their upcoming album, appearing in a concert special for the Disney Channel with Irish girl group B*Witched, in Times Square in New York City and on MTV's TRL.
-The debut album 5ive peaked at number 27 in the U.S. Billboard 200 and topped the charts in other countries worldwide, including the UK.
-A lesser known fact is that there was a 6th member of the group 5ive.
-Danny Want, was released pre-signing of the first album deal, for reasons unknown to him.
-The dispute remains unsettled to this day.
+The debut album, Five, peaked at number 27 in the U.S. Billboard 200 and topped the charts in other countries worldwide, including the UK.